ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 </figcaption>
 </figure>

 Similarly, many variations of the family name "Hallock" are known and were even used by the families within the Hallock genealogy.
+Records of the Mattituck Presbyterian Church, which Edward's grandfather Thomas attended as a young man prior to his marriage, contain multiple spellings of "Hallock" including "Halloc", "Halock", "Haliock", "Halliock", and even "Hallaock".
+Records of the Smithtown Presbyterian Church, where several members of the Hallock family are listed as members, including Edward's grandparents later in life, also contain spelling variations,  including both "Hallock" and "Halliock".
 The Hallock family genealogists spent considerable effort accounting for this very issue:

 {{% fig "hallock/hallock-genealogy-tabulation-p13" "800" /%}}